Novartis/xgxr/README.md

 ## How to update/test/use package
 * **Developing the package:** Run [_Package_Setup.R](_Package_Setup.R).
 This will update the documentation, reinstall the package, and rebuild the vignette.
 * **Installing the package for use in your project:** follow the directions below, also [here](_Package_Install_New_User.R).
-  * Download this package to your project folder and unzip it.
+  * Download this package as a zip file
+  * Place the zip file in your project folder, with your R code. (if you don't have a project folder... create one)
+  * Unzip the file.
-  * Open R and type: `devtools::build("xgx_Rpackage-master")`
+  * Open R
+  * Set the working directory to your project folder.
+  * Type: `devtools::build("xgx_Rpackage-master")` (if you don't have devtools, install that first using command: `install.packages("devtools")`)
   * Then type: `install.packages("xgx_Rpackage-master", repos = NULL, lib = "./", type = "source")`
   * To load the package, type: `library(xgx, lib.loc = "./")`